 For more information on Audi at the International Motor Show in Frankfurt: http://bit.ly/1J8mdig

 For more information about the Audi e-tron quattro concept: https://www.audi-mediacenter.com/en/4805

 Audi of America, Inc. and its U.S. dealers offer a full line of German-engineered luxury vehicles.
-AUDI AG is among the most successful luxury automotive brands globally.
-The Audi Group delivered over 1,800,000 vehicles to customers globally in 2015, and broke all-time company sales records for the 6th straight year in the U.S. Visit www.audiusa.com or www.audiusa.com/newsroom for more information regarding Audi vehicles and business topics.
+The Audi Group is among the most successful luxury automotive brands globally.
+In 2016, AUDI AG delivered about 1.871 million Audi automobiles and broke all-time company sales records for the seventh straight year in the U.S. Visit www.audiusa.com or media.audiusa.com for more information regarding Audi vehicles and business topics.